AsibHasanRiyad/car-washing-system-client/README.md

 2. **Service Slot Countdown**
    - **Features:** Countdown timer for upcoming bookings displayed in the navbar and booking card.

-### Bonus Requirements

-- **Service Comparison Feature:** Allows comparison of two or more services side by side.
-- **Scroll to Top Button:** Appears on scroll for quick return to the top of the page.
-- **UI/UX Improvements:** Enhanced user interface and experience with best practices.
-- **GitHub Contributions:** At least 15 commits with meaningful progress.

 ## Technology Stack

 - **Frontend:** React, Tailwind CSS